xullnn/ls_pull_over_push/120/answers.md

 ## Object Oriented Programming

-1. Describe "what is object in Ruby" in less than 30 words?
+1. Describe "what is object in Ruby"?

-- In Ruby, objects can be thought of as conceptual entities which have states(instance variables) and behaviors(methods), objects could exchange information with each other through different types of interfaces.
+- In Ruby, objects can be thought of as conceptual entities which have states(instance variables) and behaviors(methods), objects can exchange information with each other through different types of interfaces.

-2. What are procedural programming and object-oriented programming?(this question is over the range of this course)
+2. What are procedural programming and object-oriented programming?(optional question)
-  - briefly describe what's the difference?
-  - give examples about both of them, examples should be short, while showing some similarities and differences.

 - procedural programming and OOP are both a type of programming paradigms.
   - precedural programming does things in [an imperative, step-by-step, logical fashion](https://launchschool.com/curriculum/courses/79f19170).
   - OOP does things by encapsulating data into objects and let them interact with each other.

-  - (from wiki)[Object-oriented programming](https://en.wikibooks.org/wiki/C%2B%2B_Programming/Programming_Languages/Paradigms#Object-oriented_programming) can be seen as an extension of procedural programming in which programs are made up of collections of individual units called objects that have a distinct purpose and function with limited or no dependencies on implementation.</p>
+  - (from wiki)[Object-oriented programming](https://en.wikibooks.org/wiki/C%2B%2B_Programming/Programming_Languages/Paradigms#Object-oriented_programming) can be seen as an extension of procedural programming in which programs are made up of collections of individual units called objects that have a distinct purpose and function with limited or no dependencies on implementation.
 - examples:

+Procedural style: steps are visible.

 ```ruby
 bag = []